hbctraining/spatial_nanocourse/lessons/visium_hd.md

 ## Unsupervised Clustering

-The authors of the Seurat package recommend the Seurat v5 sketch clustering workflow because it exhibits improved performance for large datasets, especially for identifying rare and spatially restricted groups.
-Sketch-based analyses aim to ‘subsample’ large datasets in a way that preserves rare populations.
+The authors of the Seurat package recommend the Seurat v5 sketch clustering workflow because it exhibits improved performance for large datasets, especially for identifying rare and spatially-restricted groups.
+Sketch-based analyses aim to "subsample" large datasets in a way that preserves rare populations.

 **Is there a visualization for this workflow that we can include here?** No, not from Seurat **TODO: make visualization?**

-We will start with defining a set of highly variable genes. _Note that this is being done on all bins in our object._ Using this list of genes will help us to quantify the variability and similarity between bins.
+We will start by defining a set of highly variable genes. _Note that this is being done on all bins in our object._ Using this list of genes will help us to quantify the variability and similarity between bins.

 ```
 object_filt <- FindVariableFeatures(object_filt)
 ```
-We can examine our object and see that ```FindVariableFeatures()``` has added 2000 variable features.
+We can examine our Seurat object and see that ```FindVariableFeatures()``` has added 2,000 variable features.

 ```
 object_filt